randomman552/SteamCMD-Docker/README.md

 # SteamCMD-Docker
 SteamCMD in a Debian based Docker container\
 Designed to be extended by other containers to install specific dedicated servers.\
+For example, I have extended this image to build a [GMod container](https://github.com/randomman552/GMod-Docker)

-Can also be used in a standalone way to install an app to a directory using a volume.
+Can also be used in a standalone way to install an app to a directory using a volume or bind mount.

 Currently does not support non-anonymous login.